thevindu-w/clip_share_server/README.md

 * `server.pfx` &ensp; - &nbsp; SSL/TLS key and certificate file of the server
 * `ca.crt` &emsp;&emsp;&ensp; - &nbsp; SSL/TLS certificate of the CA, which signed both the server's and the client's SSL/TLS certificates

 You may use the helper scripts `keygen.sh` or `keygen.ps1` in the [helper_tools/](https://github.com/thevindu-w/clip_share_server/tree/master/helper_tools) directory to generate TLS keys and certificates for both the server and the client.
 Linux and macOS users can use `keygen.sh`.
-Windows users can use `keygen.ps1` PowerShell script which doesn't require OpenSSL.
+Windows users can use `keygen.ps1` PowerShell script that doesn't require OpenSSL.
 Windows users may also use `keygen.sh` if running in a Bash shell (ex: Git Bash).
 However, this requires OpenSSL version 3.x or later.

 <details>
   <summary>Linux and macOS (Using OpenSSL)</summary>